NFL Superstar Brady Announces retiring For Good - UrduPoint

 Brady is expected to move into a career in broadcasting having already agreed a ten-year deal with television network Fox, reported to be worth $375 million, to work as a commentator once his football career ended.

-In an interview in July with Variety magazine he said he was looking forward to taking on the new role.
+In a recent interview in July with Variety magazine he said he was looking forward to taking on the new role.

-"I have a very unique perspective on football and how it should be played, and what good plays look like and what bad plays look like," he said.